How Do You Enroll in a Medicare Advantage Plan?

 - New to Medicare and thinking of signing up for Medicare Advantage

 - Already enrolled but want to switch to a different Medicare Advantage plan

-Before you enroll in Medicare Advantage: a little background
+Before you enroll in Medicare Advantage:

 Many Medicare Advantage plans also include prescription drug coverage.
 Some people may find Medicare Advantage plans a convenient way to get all their Medicare coverage in one plan.
 Some plans may even include additional coverage, like routine dental care.

 When you’re enrolled in a Medicare Advantage plan, you’re still in the Medicare program.
 You still need to pay your monthly Medicare Part B premium, as well as the plan premium (if it charges one).

 How to enroll in a Medicare Advantage plan: understand when you can sign up